camaraproject/Governance/CONTRIBUTING.md

 * If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of the respective repository (see the specific CODEOWNERS or MAINTAINERS.MD file of the Sub Project you want to contribute to) in the description of the pull request.

-*	If you have a bigger change then please open an issue in the respective repository and put in all initial documents.
+*	If you have a bigger change (esp. that requires new documents) then please open an issue in the respective repository (and upload all initial documents in it).

 *	If you are unsure, please reach out to the Sub Project community.
 This will avoid unnecessary work and surely give you and us a good deal of inspiration.